 Information on all merit badges can also be found at:

 All requirements for all badges with resource links.
+(Site may be down.)

 - US Scouting Service Project's page of merit badge requirements